roni1-cmd/CoreA/README.md

 ## License

-Corea is released under the MIT License.
+CoreA is released under the MIT License.
 See LICENSE file (to be added) for details.

 ## Acknowledgments